-2022 Annual bonus scorecard measures for executive director
+2023 Annual bonus scorecard measures for executive director

-40% weighting

-50% weighting

-Company financial performance, including Operational performance, such as production, sales, geographical diversification, and starting new projects.

-10% weighting

-Indicators of health and safety to promote the effective risk management of the Company.
+40% weighting 50% weighting Operational performance, such as Company financial performance, including cash appluction and starting new 50% the aghlang it targets. projects.
+10% weighting Indicators of health and safety to promote the effective risk management of the Company.

-(b)ÂÂÂÂÂÂÂÂÂ Share Plans
+(b) Share Plans

 The Remuneration Committee will make the vesting of a Plan award conditional upon the satisfaction of stretching but realistic performance conditions.
-These conditions are meant to achieve a long-term alignment of the executives remuneration with the interest of the shareholders.
+These conditions are meant to achieve a long-term alignment of the executives' remuneration with the interest of the shareholders.